hietalai/academic-kickstart/content/teaching/_index.markdown

 My career in teaching started while studying the Bachelor program *Statistik och dataanalys* at Linköping University as a teaching assistant.
 After graduating the Master's program *Statistics and Data Mining* in 2015 I started working at Linköping University as a lecturer (universitetsadjunkt) full-time.

+## Course materials
+I have created online tutorials/course materials for many of my courses, usually implemented in R. These can be found in the menu of this page.

 ## Current courses

+These are the courses I am teaching during the  fall  semester of 2020.

 <table class="table" style="font-size: 14px; width: auto !important; ">
  <thead>